mjrama/Marlin/README.md

 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!
 ## Fork for Artillery Hornet and it's new Artillery Ruby 1.1 32 bit board

-I added support for the new Artillery Ruby board, I haven't tested it yet because I don't know how to upload it to the printer (Working on it), if you have success uploading it, please tell me how.
+I added support for the new Artillery Ruby board, I uploaded the firmware using DFU mode, soon I will post instructions of how to do this.

 This is under your own risk, I don't take any responsability for any modification that you do.